pjhartout/pjhartout/README.md

 ### Hi, I'm Philip! 👋

-I'm a PhD student at ETH at the Machine Learning and Computational Biology Lab.
+I'm a PhD student at the Max Planck Institute of Biochemistry at the Machine Learning and Systems Biology Department.